siisodaa/Football-Match-Statistics-Generator/README.md

-# GAN for Synthetic Football Match Statistics Data Generation
+# GAN for Synthetic Data Generation

 This project demonstrates how to use a Generative Adversarial Network (GAN) to generate synthetic data based on an Excel dataset.
 The GAN consists of a Generator and a Discriminator with more layers and neurons for better performance.